Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

 \subsection{Ollivier-Ricci curvature from a probabilistic view}

-We define a metric $d$ on the set of vertices $V$ as follows.
-For two distinct points $x, y\in V$, $d(x, y)$ is the number of edges in the shortest path connecting $x$ and $y$.
+We consider the usual graph metric $d:V\times V \to \mathbb{R}^+$ on the set of vertices $V$, i.e. for two distinct points $x, y\in V$, $d(x, y)$ is the number of edges in the shortest path connecting $x$ and $y$.
 Then, including the family of probability measures $m:=\{m_x(\cdot)\}$, we have a structure $(V, d, m)$, on which the definition of Ricci curvature proposed by Ollivier \cite{Oll} can be stated.

-\begin{Def}[Ollivier] For any two distinct points $x, y\in V$, the (Ollivier-) Ricci curvature of $(V, d, m)$ along $(xy)$ is defined as
+\begin{Def}[Ollivier \cite{Oll}] For any two distinct points $x, y\in V$, the (Ollivier-) Ricci curvature of $(V, d, m)$ along $(xy)$ is defined as

 \end{Def} Here, $W_1(m_x, m_y)$ is the transportation distance between the two probability measures $m_x$ and $m_y$, in a formula,

 where $\prod(m_x, m_y)$ is the set of probability measures $\xi^{x,y}$ that satisfy